vistle/vistle.github.io/index.md

-# Vistle - A Data-parallel Distributed System for Scientific Visualization in VR

 Vistle is an extensible software environment that integrates simulations on supercomputers, post-processing and parallel interactive visualization in immersive virtual environments.